tohri-aa/product-preview-card/README-template.md

 I learnt how to properly use the media queries and flexbox.

 ### Continued development
-I'd like to stillcontinue working on my flexbox, grids to have some form of mastery in their usage.
+I still have to continue with a ton of practice on the proper use of flexbox and grids to have some form of mastery in their usage.

 ## Author